awsdocs/amazon-ec2-user-guide/doc_source/how-uefi-secure-boot-works.md

 **Important**
 UEFI Secure Boot enforces signature validation on any UEFI binaries\.
 To permit execution of a UEFI binary in UEFI Secure Boot, you sign it with any of the private db keys described above\.

-By default, UEFI Secure Boot is disabled and the system is in SetupMode\.
-When the system is in SetupMode, all key variables can be updated without a cryptographic signature\.
+By default, UEFI Secure Boot is disabled and the system is in `SetupMode`\.
+When the system is in `SetupMode`, all key variables can be updated without a cryptographic signature\.
 When the PK is set, UEFI Secure Boot is enabled and the SetupMode is exited\.